Battle of Talikota: Outcome

-Rama Raya was eventually beheaded either by Sultan Nizam Hussain himself or by someone acting on his behest despite Adil Shah, who had friendly relations with Raya, intending against.
-In the resultant confusion and havoc, Raya's brother Tirumala deserted with the entire army; he did try to regroup in Vijayanagara but failed and moved to the outskirts.
-His other brother Venkatadri was blinded and likely killed in action.
+Rama Raya was eventually beheaded either by Sultan Nizam Hussain himself or by someone else acting on his behest despite Adil Shah, who had friendly relations with Raya, intending against.
+In the resultant confusion and havoc, Raya's brother Tirumala deserted with the entire army; he did try to regroup in Vijaynagara but failed and moved to the outskirts.
+His other brother Venkatadri was blinded and likely, killed in action.